5 tips to cut through the Chinese eCommerce market

 The Chinese market is certainly challenging to navigate – especially for a small business with limited resources and experience.
 So it’s essential to choose the right partners from day one.

-Like many Australian brands, Soulful partners with Australia Post through its global Tmall storefront.
+Like many Australian brands, Soulful partners with Australia Post.
 “The Australia Post partnership is really important, because it gives us credibility,” says Chris.
 “Australia Post’s name is ‘Australian’, and it’s an iconic brand that has a positive effect on us by association.”